Dave Marler

-David Marler (born December 20, 1955) is a former Canadian football quarterback in the Canadian Football League (CFL).
+David Marler (born December 20, 1955) is an American former professional football quarterback in the Canadian Football League (CFL).
 He played for the Hamilton Tiger-Cats and Ottawa Rough Riders.
 Marler played college football at Mississippi State.
-He was drafted by the Buffalo Bills in the 10th round of the 1979 NFL Draft, but was released.
+He was drafted by the Buffalo Bills in the 10th round of the 1979 NFL draft, but was released.

 Marler started for the Tiger-Cats in the 68th Grey Cup.